facebook/docusaurus/CONTRIBUTING.md

 There are many ways to contribute to Docusaurus, and many of them do not involve writing any code.
 Here's a few ideas to get started:

 - Simply start using Docusaurus.
 Go through the [Getting Started](https://docusaurus.io/docs/en/installation.html) guide.
-Does everything work as expected?
+Does everything works as expected?
 If not, we're always looking for improvements.
 Let us know by [opening an issue](#reporting-new-issues).
 - Look through the [open issues](https://github.com/facebook/docusaurus/issues).
 Provide workarounds, ask for clarification, or suggest labels.
 Help [triage issues](#triaging-issues-and-pull-requests).
 - If you find an issue you would like to fix, [open a pull request](#your-first-pull-request).
 Issues tagged as [_Good first issue_](https://github.com/facebook/docusaurus/labels/Good%20first%20issue) are a good place to get started.
 - Read through the [Docusaurus docs](https://docusaurus.io/docs/en/installation).
 If you find anything that is confusing or can be improved, you can make edits by clicking "Edit" at the top of most docs.